feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The riot of 1912 revealed economic pressures within the Chinese community, resulting from the arrival from around 1900 of increasing numbers of Chinese migrants - legal or illegal.
 For the long established peranakan members of the Chinese community, these new-comers clearly disturbed their peaceful lives, and consequently were disliked.
 It later became clear that the riots in February 1912 had not completely settled, for in October of the same year a riot broke out between the Chinese and the Arabs in Surabaya.
 This Chinese-Arab conflict was repeated in other cities in Java; the most destructive, apart from Surabaya, were in Tuban, Bangil and Cirebon.

-Before | continue discussing the October 1912 riot in Surabaya, | must return to Batavia, to show how different that city's social conditions were from those in Surabaya.
+Before I continue discussing the October 1912 riot in Surabaya, I must return to Batavia, to show how different that city's social conditions were from those in Surabaya.
 The largest Chinese community in Batavia, the majority of whom were peranakan, were found in both urban and rural areas.
 This was due to the land status of the Batavia residency, of which the largest part comprised 'particuliere landerijen', or private landed estates, owned mostly by Chinese and Europeans.
 Looking at the demographic profile in 1900, there were 26,817 Chinese residents in the city of Batavia, compared with 62,247 living on the outskirts, or Ommelanden.192 By 1905, when the Chinese residents in the Batavia residency were 4.5% of the total population,!93 the number of city-dwellers and those living on the outskirts were even bigger, 28,150 and 74,370.194 This meant that more than two-thirds of the Chinese preferred to settle in the Ommelanden.
 This explains why Chinese-Arab conflicts